material-components/material-components-web/packages/mdc-list/README.md

 </ul>
 ```

-> NOTE: the role="separator" attribute on the list divider.
+**Note: The role="separator" attribute on the list divider.
 It is important to include this so that assistive technology can be made aware that this is a presentational element and is not meant to be included as an item in a list.
-Note that separator is indeed a valid role for li elements.
+Note that separator is indeed a valid role for li elements.**

 OR